 Moral Reconation Therapy: Moral Reconation Therapy (MRT) is a systematic treatment strategy that seeks to decrease recidivism among juvenile and adult offenders by increasing moral reasoning.
 Its cognitive-behavioral approach combines elements from a variety of psychological traditions to progressively address ego, social, moral, and positive behavioral growth.
-There are numerous Juvenile Corrections Officers who are trained as MRT facilitators, as is the Department's Program Coordinator, and this program is offered to youth both in and out of custody.
+The Department has a number of staff who are trained as MRT facilitators and this program will continue to be offered to youth.
+This will also remain one of the staple programs in the services provided by the Reentry unit.